STATE OF CALIFORNIA

 SDG&E's application and proponent's environmental assessment (PEA) for the TL 6931 Fire Hardening / Wind Interconnect Project was submitted December 13, 2012, and is available online in the following links:

 As needed during the environmental review process, the Environmental Review Team will provide SDG&E with data requests for specific information during preparation of the CEQA document.
 These requests and SDG&E’s responses are published here, when available:

 On June 21, 2013 SDG&E filed a motion to withdraw this application.
-This motion is currently under consideration with the CPUC Administrative Law Judge.
 Click on the link below to view SDG&E’s motion.

 Environmental Impact Report (EIR)

 The Draft Environmental Impact Report (Draft EIR) will be published here, when available.

 The Final Environmental Impact Report (Final EIR) will be published here, when available.